F3nixDev/F3nixDev/README.md

-###Hi There 🌟
+### Hi There 🌟
 <br>
 Welcome there!
-I'm Filip, Front-End developer from 🇨🇿 Prague, Czech.
+I'm Filip, Front-End developer from 🇨🇿 Prague.